What is considered excluded services in Medicare?

 “Remuneration” includes, without limitation, waivers of copayments and deductible amounts (or any part thereof) and transfers of items or services offered free of charge or for other than fair market value.
 (See section 1128A (I) (6) of the Act.).
 Of course, there are provisions for those with financial hardships that have been properly verified.

 You may not randomly discount or provide services free of charge, outside of documented financial hardship or in accordance with a discount medical plan, like ChiroHealthUSA, the patient may be a part of because it’s a violation of this rule.
 This means you may not routinely discount statutorily non-covered services, such as exams, x-rays, therapies and durable medical equipment.
 It may be seen as an inducement to get Medicare patients into the office, in order to bill for covered services, Chiropractic Manipulative Treatment.
-If a payment plan is not your thing, check out other compliant options for collecting on excluded services here.
 Remember, misdirected good intentions or lack of interest in Medicare billing requirements can cost you your practice, don’t take a chance.